Fatal1ty/mashumaro/web/docs/09-discriminator.md

 `NotificationTarget("manual escalation")`, while a payload containing `email` still selects `EmailTarget`.

+> [!WARNING]
-This fallback is useful for additive evolution, but it also hides unknown variants.
+> This fallback is useful for additive evolution, but it also hides unknown variants.
 If unknown kinds must be rejected, use a tagged discriminator without a broad supertype fallback.

 ## Custom tag generation